tecoevo/tecoevo.github.io/pages/positions.md

 We invite applications for a funded PhD scholarship to conduct the abovementioned research at the Auckland campus of Massey University.
 The PhD scholarship includes tuition fees and an annual stipend of NZ$ 35,000 (tax-free) for three years.
 Applicants must meet the entry requirements for admission to the PhD program at Massey University.

 The ideal candidate should have a basic understanding of bacterial gene regulation and/or experimental evolution, and demonstrate an ability to undertake the practical and the theoretical aspects of the project.
-The supervisory team will include A/Prof. Xue-Xian Zhang and Prof. Tim Cooper at Massey University (Auckland, New Zealand), and Prof. Chaitanya Gokhale.
+The supervisory team will include Prof. Xue-Xian Zhang (Auckland, Primary Supervisor) and Prof. Tim Cooper at Massey University (Auckland, New Zealand), and Prof. Chaitanya Gokhale.

 *How to Apply*